ReproNim/HowWouldReproNim/vol06/abcdanalysis.rst

 Volume 6: How Would ReproNim do an ABCD Analysis
 ------------------------------------------------

-Version 0.91, published DATE.
+Version 0.91, published September 3, 2020.

 **Change log**

 - Version 0.9: published May 6, 2020.
-- Version 0.91: published DATE.
+- Version 0.91: published September 3, 2020.
 Formatting for Sphinx.

 **Overview**